-A 39-year-old wife and mother of four, Molly says her cough began when she and her family were on vacation in Colorado.
+A then 39-year-old wife and mother of four, Molly says her cough began when she and her family were on vacation in Colorado.
 It wasn’t until four weeks later that she decided to see her family doctor.

 “When you're a mom, it's all about putting your kids first.
 Sometimes keeping up with your health gets shifted to the bottom of the list,” she said.

 An X-ray revealed a large mass the size of a golf ball in Molly’s lung next to her heart.
 Her physician immediately ordered a CT scan and referred her to a pulmonologist.

 Within two weeks, the tumor doubled in size and grew from a golf ball to the size of a tennis ball.
 The official diagnosis was large b-cell non-Hodgkin’s lymphoma.
 The tumor would continue to grow to the size of a grapefruit before Molly could begin chemotherapy.